Lending on Trust Deed Investments

 This is noted in the Deed of Trust and is called the ‘power of sale clause’ for example:

 Borrower irrevocably grants and conveys to Trustee, in trust, with the power of sale, the following described property

 The borrower makes the payments to the lender, not the trustee.
 If the borrower defaults and does not pay the loan, the lender tells the trustee (to take the deed out of the top drawer) to sell the home.
-It is the trustee who sells the home, not the lender.
+It is the trustee who sells the house, not the lender.
 When the trustee sells the home at a trustee sale and gets the money, the trustee gives the money to the lender.

-A Deed of Trust is normally recorded with the recorder or county clerk for the county where the property is located as evidence of and security for the debt.
+A Deed of Trust is usually recorded with the recorder or county clerk for the county where the property is located as evidence of and security for the debt.
 The act of recording provides constructive notice to the world that the property has been encumbered.
-When the debt is fully paid; the beneficiary (lender) is required by law to promptly direct the trustee to transfer the property back to the borrower by reconveyance, a Deed of Reconveyance, thus releasing the security for the debt.
+When the debt is fully paid, the beneficiary (lender) is required by law to promptly direct the trustee to transfer the property back to the borrower by reconveyance, a Deed of Reconveyance, thus releasing the security for the debt.

 Deeds of Trust are the most common instrument used in the financing of real estate purchases in Alaska, Arizona, Arkansas, California, Colorado, the District of Columbia, Idaho, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, North Carolina, Oregon, Tennessee, Texas, Utah, Virginia, Washington, and West Virginia, whereas most other states use Loans.